NAMITH2502/query-chat-bot/README.md

 QueryBee is an intelligent, interactive chatbot designed to manage employee information effortlessly.
-Built using React for the frontend and Express + MongoDB for the backend, QueryBee allows users to:
+Built using React for the frontend and Express + MongoDB for the backend

-🧾 Add new employees through a conversational, step-by-step flow

-🔍 Fetch specific details like phone number, role, or department of any employee

-⚡ Handle user queries naturally using smart keyword detection
+🧾 Current Features:

+Add, update, and delete employee records

+Search employees by ID or other identifiers

+Keyword-based query handling for efficient operations

+🚀 In Progress:

+I am actively enhancing this project by integrating ChatGPT 3.5 Turbo and Ollama to transform it into a fully functional conversational bot, capable of handling natural language queries beyond keyword matching.

 💾 Store and retrieve data in real-time from a MongoDB database